LESSON No. 3

 • actinomycosis;

 Parakeratosis- incomplete keratinization of the superficial cells of the spinous layer while maintaining flattened elongated nuclei in them.
-In this process, the phase of formation of keratohyalin and eleidin falls out, so the granular and shiny layers are absent.
-The adhesive substance, keratin, disappears from the cells of the stratum corneum, as a result of which pronounced peeling of the epidermis is detected.
-The resulting scales are easily rejected.
+In this process, the formation phase of keratohyalin and eleidin is eliminated, so the granular and lucid layers are absent.
+The adhesive substance, keratin, disappears from the cells of the stratum corneum, resulting in pronounced peeling of the epidermis.
+The resulting scales are easily torn off.

 Diseases that accompany this pathological process: